-Established in 2020, Pilkington Lilies is the girls’ section of the football club and currently offers weekly coaching and fun sessions for girls aged 5-11.
-We have been running taster sessions for local girls since the start of the 2019/20 season and aim to launch our first girls’ teams from the start of the 2020/21 season.
+Established in 2020, Pilkington Lilies is the girls’ section of the football club and currently offers weekly coaching and fun sessions for girls aged 5 and above as well as teams aged from under 10’s to under 14’s.

 Our aim is to provide the young females of St Helens with the opportunity to learn and enjoy their football in the right way and, above all, to have huge amounts of fun in a safe environment.

 Pilkington Lilies’ coaching sessions take place every Monday 5-6pm and Saturday 10.20-11.20am.
 To find out more or to register, please email our Community Coach Nick Robinson at firstname.lastname@example.org or text/WhatsApp 07738 959903.

 You’re part of an all-girls’ team, you learn how to play football, and you having lots of fun doing it.

 Here are five reasons why you’ll love it at Pilks: